Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 # The War of Avionlix & Its Extended Aftermath

+Avionlix is a Rōbloxian private citizen from outside Vecistan's domain.
+A sham war was declared on 2022-06-03 09:19 UTC.
+The public name was War of Aerobellescence.
+Despite nominal declaration, no soldiers were deployed.
+The Avionlix event was an opportunity to energise the Vecistani citizenry further into the reaches of Vecistani influence.

+## Relevant Aphorisms

 - Avionlix's destiny is to aid our Nation to ultimate victory.

 - If we fail to promptly enforce upon the Avionlix horde a rigorous Vecistani education, his poor genetic constitution will nullify all reach to enlighten him.